Kerry50407/kerry50407.github.io/index.md

-# Homepage
+# Hello
-This is a website for an Homepage!
-You can view it [here](homepage.html)!
+This is Kerry Dong's Resume!